decowski/XENON-EB/README.md

 # XENON-EB
 XENON Editorial Board files

-make-authorlist.py takes an author file in the following format:<br>
+The make-authorlist.py takes an author file in a simple format and converts it to a LaTeX-formatted authorlist according to a style file of the following journals:
+ * PRx
+ * EPJC
+ * JCAP
+ * PTEP
+ * arXiv

+The style files are: revtex4, svjour3, jcappub, ptephy_v1.

+The author list should be in the following format:<br>

 \# NAME: INST1,INST2,ALSOAT    % COMMENT<br>
 \#<br>